TimeSuite: Improving MLLMs for Long Video Understanding via Grounded Tuning: Case study

-\refstepcounter{appendix} To further qualitatively analyze our model, we supplemented it with three types of examples.
-These examples are aimed at long video QA, short video QA, and captioning tasks, all of which include temporal grounding.
+To further qualitatively analyze our model, we supplemented it with three types of examples.
+These examples are about long video QA, short video QA, and captioning tasks, all of which include temporal grounding.

 More qualitative comparisons about long video QA are shown in Figure \ref{fig:case_long}.
 VideoChat-T effectively handles various questions across different domains.
 By better perceiving the temporal relationships of different events occurring in long videos, it can more accurately and deeply understand the detailed content of the entire video.